jaccomoc/jactl/docs/pages/language-guide.md

 ```

 > **Note**<br/>
-> Since class names in Jacsal must start with a capital letter it is good practice not
+> Since class names in Jactl must start with a capital letter it is good practice not
 > to start variable names with a capital letter in order to make your code easier to read.

 > **Note**<br/>
-> Unlike Java, the dollar sign `$` is not a valid character for a variable name in Jacsal.
+> Unlike Java, the dollar sign `$` is not a valid character for a variable name in Jactl.

 While most of the examples presented here have single character variable names, in general, your code should use
 names that are more meaningful.
 It is recommended that when a variable name consists of more than one word that